casebenton/certificate-revocation-analysis/README.md

 1. A [Censys](https://censys.io) Researcher Account (for downloading certificates)
 2. **About 3 terabytes of space to store certificates and associated data**
 3. Node
-4. Python
+4. Python 3
+5. Aria2c (or wget or Curl)
+6. pyopenssl (at least version 16.1.0)
-5. Lots of patience, as many of the scripts take several hours even with multiprocessing
+7. Lots of patience, as many of the scripts take several hours even with multiprocessing

 ## Instructions
 ### Part A: Obtaining all NSS-trusted Certificates